The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 And you're constantly pushing someone to the go to an extreme.

-You're pushing, you're pushing, you're pushing.
+You're pushing.

-And you know, Barrington describes in some of his writing how we're pushing entire communities, entire families, and we're doing it at a point where, hey, based on the color of your skin, we're pushing you this far.
+And we're doing it at a point where, hey, based on the color of your skin, we're pushing you this far.

-We're asking you to get in line, Even though someone just said, if you don't know who you're voting for, you may not even be part of this group.
+We're asking you to get in line, even though someone just said, if you don't know who you're voting for, you may not even be part of this group.

 And we just keep doing it and doing it and doing it until we get an extreme reaction.

-But it's like in if you had a sport where you allowed someone to break the rules a little bit, a little bit, a little bit, and taunt and taunt and taunt.
+And I try to avoid metaphors and sports metaphors, but it's like in if you had a sport where you allowed someone to break the rules a little bit, a little bit, a little bit, and taunt and taunt and taunt.

 And when they got punched in the mouth, you threw the yellow flag for the person punching them in the mouth.